KelvinLinnaeus/rn-assignment5-11028723/README.md

 ## Description

 This application is designed to help users manage their bank accounts efficiently.
-The app includes features such as transactions, viewing account details, and viewing transactions.
+The app includes features such as transactions, viewing credit/debit cards , and managing account.
 It also allows users to switch between light and dark themes to enhance the user experience.
 ### Components

 #### `HomeScreen`
-- Displays user information and bank card and recent transactions.
+- Displays user information, most used bank card and recent transactions.
 - Contains sections to send, recieve, loan and Topup Account.

+#### `My Cards`
+- Displays All Bank Cards

+#### `Statistics`
+- Displays all recent transactions, total amount avialable and expenses

 #### `Settings`
-- Contains sections to change language, Edit Profile, Contact Us, Change Password and View Privacy Policy.
+- Contains sections to change language, edit profile, access contact information, change password and view privacy policy.
 - Change App theme

 ## Student ID